 Vivanco, Laura, 2012.
 "Feminism and Early Twenty-First Century Harlequin Mills & Boon Romances."
 Journal of Popular Culture 45.5: 1060–1089.
 [Excerpt.]

-Vivanco, Laura.
+Vivanco, Laura, 2012.
 "One Ring to Bind Them: Ring Symbolism in Popular Romance Fiction."
 New Approaches to Popular Romance Fiction: Critical Essays.
 Ed.
 Sarah S. G. Frantz and Eric Murphy Selinger.
 Jefferson, North Carolina: McFarland.
 99-107.
 [In a review of the volume in the Journal of American Culture 37.2 (2014) this was described as one of two "particularly cogent essays" in a collection of seventeen "remarkably erudite and instructive essays" (238).
 I was inspired by a discussion on Jennifer Crusie's blog about the "glittery hooha," a term also discussed in the following essay.]

-Vivanco, Laura and Kyra Kramer.
+Vivanco, Laura and Kyra Kramer, 2010.
 "There Are Six Bodies in This Relationship: An Anthropological Approach to the Romance Genre."
 Journal of Popular Romance Studies 1.1.
 [It is also freely available as a pdf.]

 Selinger, Eric Murphy and Laura Vivanco.
-"Romance and/as Religion" in the forthcoming Research Companion to Romance (Ashgate/Routledge).
+"Romance and/as Religion" in the forthcoming The Routledge Research Companion to Popular Romance Fiction.

 Less Formal Pieces

 An index is available of many of the topics and romance novels I have analysed on the Teach Me Tonight academic romance blog.
 I've also written a guest blog post about the development of Australian romance.
 Longer essays I've published on this website are: